mjjstockman/hull-college/README.md

 ## Additional Languages Used

-- Javascript was used to change the highlighted navigation link on scroll.
+- JavaScript was used to change the highlighted navigation link on scroll.

 [Back to top ⇧](#Hull-College)